Partial Cure Issues In Practice: Clarifying the Confusion that Ails You

 From the outset, it is important to note that partial cures are available in a limited number of states.
 Further, the trend appears to be toward disallowing partial cures.
 As we have discussed previously, partial cures can be a gamble when it comes to Medicaid planning.
 However, that does not mean that partial cures should be ignored in states where they are available.

-Before addressing what a partial cure is, it is important to understand why an attorney might recommend using this planning strategy.
 One of the primary reasons people do not immediately qualify for Medicaid is that they have too many countable assets.
 When that is the case, planning strategy focuses on ways to accelerate eligibility.
 This can include spending down the assets, purchasing funeral trusts, or making gifts.

 Under the Deficit Reduction Act of 2005, Congress expanded the “lookback” period for gifts.
 In practice, this means that where a caseworker could only look back 36 months for gifts to determine a Medicaid eligibility penalty period, caseworkers cannot look back 60 months.
 Gifts include transfers for no compensation or those made for less than fair market value.
 This brings us to planning options, and specifically the Partial Cure.